 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired by a business combination is the fair value at the date of acquisition.
 After initial recognition, intangible assets are accounted for at cost less accumulated amortisation and any accumulated impairment losses.
 Intangible assets (mostly customer base and brands) are amortised over a period of five to twenty years.
-The expected useful life of intangible assets is determined on a case-by-case basis and takes into consideration the assumption of how long the Group can use an economic benefit or how long the Group can use the intangible assets.
-If these assumptions of future revenues, margins and discount rates.
+The expected useful life of intangible assets is determined on a case-by-case basis and takes into consideration the assumption of how long the Group can use an economic benefit or how long the Group can use the intangible asset.
+The recoverable amount of intangible assets is based on assumptions of future revenues, margins and discount rates.
 If these assumptions change, future results may vary considerably from current calculations.